hjkoskel/splurts/README.md

 # Incoming new features

-- const field support
-- omit field support, do not process that variable
 - support for time.Time conversion to binary format
 	- epoch time... timezones..precisions
 	- Bad... use epoch+bootcounter?
 	- relative time uses omited absolute field?
+- name directive support (usually user might want lower case variable name for export)
 - directives that link variables
 	- One variable is "errorOf" or timedelta of some other variable
 	- Variable is derived some other value (maybe not present) like there are can be